onflow/docs/docs/guides/fungible-token.md

 ## What are Fungible Tokens?

 Fungible tokens are digital assets that are interchangeable and indistinguishable with other tokens of the same type.
 This means that each token is identical in specification to every other token in circulation.
 Think of them like traditional money; every dollar bill has the same value as every other dollar bill.
 Fungible tokens play a crucial role in web3 ecosystems, serving as both a means of payment and an incentive for network participation.
-They can take on various roles, including currencies, structured financial instruments, shares in index funds, and even voting rights in decentralized autonomous organizations.
+They can take on various roles including currencies, structured financial instruments, shares of index funds, and even voting rights in decentralized autonomous organizations.

 ## Vaults on Flow